yhyakuna/katacoda-scenarios/vault-raft/step1.md

 -----
-Wait until the initial setup completes.
+Wait until the initial setup completes before start.
 -----

 In this tutorial, you are going to create a highly available (HA) Vault cluster using the integrated storage backend as its persistent storage.